Expand the section navigation mobile menu

 Find golden guidance and inspiration in a community committed to evidence-based practices that foster student success and shape the learning experience.
 Engage with fellow educators in meaningful discussions, explore new teaching strategies, and cultivate lasting professional connections.

 Our students arrive curious, capable, and eager for meaningful learning.
-This year’s symposium highlights practices that meet students where they are and build on their strengths—curiosity, diverse perspectives, and digital fluency—to foster deep, sustained engagement.
+This year’s symposium highlighted practices that met students where they were and built on their strengths—curiosity, diverse perspectives, and digital fluency—to foster deep, sustained engagement.

-Join colleagues from across campus and beyond to explore strategies that honor student potential, strengthen belonging, and create learning environments where all students feel empowered to participate and succeed.
+Colleagues from across campus and beyond came together to explore strategies that honored student potential, strengthened belonging, and created learning environments where all students felt empowered to participate and succeed.

 AI in the Classroom: Empowering Student Vision without Losing the Human Touch